 - The earliest possible identification of a child's SEND.

 - Involving parents/carers from the onset, ensuring they are fully involved in decisions about their child.

 Our named SENCOs are Sarah Roberts (Newtown Deputy Headteacher) and Alison Harris (Cluster Inclusion Manager) who are responsible for the day to day provision of education for children with SEND.
 Our named governors with responsibility for SEND are Lorna Rose (Cluster), Laura Brodie (Federation).

-At the bottom of this page you will find a link to our SEND local offer which describes how we include children with special educational needs.
+Below you will find a link to our SEND local offer which describes how we include children with special educational needs.